afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 I used to have gimmicky keyrings in the past but they stopped being amusing after a couple of weeks and I was left with carrying a prickly object all day for a faint smile of friends once in a while as a reward.
 One day I decided I needed a practical keyring and that's what I found on amazon.
-Combined boozing with computing...
+Combining boozing with computing...
 Why not?

 Both uses served me well: I surprisingly often found myself in situations where